RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 ![regression I_R held constant at 2005 value](https://github.com/niklasbuschmann/contrast/assets/137047194/4fcb6c3c-2287-4f64-a918-e1fcfd4371b2)

-Also, we can rerun this regression in python and use plotly create an interactive 3d plot of the plane fit to the data, which I have linked to and attached a picture of below:
+Also, we can rerun this regression in python and use plotly to create an interactive 3d plot of the plane fit to the data, which I have linked to and attached a picture of below:

 [Interact with the 3D plot shown below!](/3d_plot.html)